yoonmoonsick/dnd2024/README.md

     - Your Speed increases by 5 feet.
   - Touch
     - When you cast a spell that has a range of Touch and a casting time of an action, you can make the spell’s range 10 feet.
+- Level 6: Extra Attack
+  - You can attack twice instead of once whenever you take the Attack action on your turn.
+In addition, you can cast one of your Psion cantrips that has a casting time of an action in place of one of those attacks.
 - Level 6: Quickened Healing
   - When you cast Healing spell, you can expend a Psionic Energy Dice to change its casting time to a Bonus Action for that specific casting.
 - Level 10: Mutable Form